Humaira Asghar

 Asghar began her career performing with Rafi Peer Theatre during her college years before entering the fashion industry, modelling for several prominent brands.
-Asghar appeared in various Pakistani television dramas including Benaam, Just Married, Chal Dil Mere, Sirat-e-Mustaqeem (Laali), Guru, and Ehsaan Faramosh, and gained wider recognition through the reality show Tamasha aired on ARY Digital.
+Asghar appeared in various Pakistani television dramas including Benaam, Just Married, Chal Dil Mere, Sirat-e-Mustaqeem (Laali), Guru, and Ehsaan Faramosh, and gained wider recognition through the reality show Tamasha, which aired on ARY Digital.
 Her film appearances include a modelling role in the 2015 action-thriller Jalaibee and a lead role in Aik Tha Badshah.

 Early life and education

 Humaira Asghar was born on 10 October 1983 (Note: According to investigators, Asghar altered her CNIC to change her birthdate.
 The original identity card listed 10 October 1983 as her date of birth, while a tampered version showed 10 October 1997.
-Some sources have also cited 1992 as her year of birth.) in Lahore, the daughter of an army doctor, and had been residing in a rented flat in the Defence Housing Authority, Karachi, from 2018 until her death.
+Some sources have also cited 1992 as her year of birth.) in Lahore, the daughter of an army doctor.
 She was a qualified visual artist, having studied painting and sculpture at the National College of Arts and the College of Art & Design at University of the Punjab.
 Her artworks predominantly explored the role of women in building societies and promoting women's empowerment, often drawing inspiration from Urdu poetry and literature.